BaileyEDennis/pinterest/README.md

 This project was created to learn about firebase and sending / reciving data between a site and a remote API.
 We also used OAuth functionality to have users log in, and learned about CRUD functionality.
 The project is a basic copy of Pinterest, hence the project's name.

 ## Technology Used
-Javascript, Sass, Google Firebase, NodeJS, JQuery
+Javascript, Sass, Google Firebase, NodeJS, JQuery, bootstrap

 ## Deployment
 Coming Soon!